 Irbid (Jordan) is the next pilot city for a project on safeguarding intangible heritage in urban areas

-The project ‘Intangible heritage and creativity for sustainable cities’ aims to promote the role of culture in sustainable urban development, and specifically addresses the role that living heritage and creativity can play in building sustainable cities.
+In this vein, the project ‘Intangible heritage and creativity for sustainable cities’ aims to promote the role of culture in sustainable urban development, and specifically addresses the role that living heritage and creativity can play in building sustainable cities.
+The Living Heritage Entity is implementing the first component of the project, which is titled ‘Community-based inventorying of intangible heritage in urban areas’.
 After George Town (Malaysia), Harare (Zimbabwe), Kingston (Jamaica), Ayacucho (Peru) and Tbilisi (Georgia), the pilot project in the city of Irbid (Jordan) is about to begin.

 Due to its geographical location and the geopolitical context of the region, Irbid has a longstanding history of immigration.
 Palestinians, rural Jordanians, economic migrants and more recently Syrians have come to Irbid to live.
 This has resulted in the city’s diversity of culture and traditions.